 Accidents happen.
 Your dog's lively nature and curiosity may lead to cuts, scrapes, and punctures at some point in their life.
 When these accidents happen, it is important to know what to do.
 It can be difficult to determine the extent of the injury or what needs to be done to handle it.

 If the injury is beyond a minor cut or abrasion, you should contact your veterinarian immediately.
 Every dog owner should be prepared for an emergency that would require at home care.
 Keeping a first aid kit for your dog stocked and available is recommended.
 Here are the proper steps to making sure your dog's wound stays clean:

 - If bleeding is noted, apply direct pressure to the cut to stop the bleeding.
 Applying pressure assists in the blood clotting and stopping the bleeding.
-You can use a gauze square or paper towel to do this.
+You can use a gauze square or clean paper towel to do this.

 - Isolate the wound.
 Your dog may have more than one cut.
 Check your dog’s entire body including paw pads for injury.